We have been diagnosing and treating adult patients with sleep disorders for over 20 years at Royal Brompton Hospital.

 REM sleep behaviour disorder

-Domiciliary ventilation is one of the major areas of respiratory work undertaken at Royal Brompton Hospital.
-We take referrals from right across the country making ours the largest European centre providing this service.
+Domiciliary ventilation is one of our major areas of respiratory work and we take referrals from across the UK, which makes our centre the largest sleep and ventilation service in Europe.

-Professor Anita Simonds, consultant in thoracic medicine, and her team provide home ventilation support for adults and children with neuromuscular and chest wall conditions, such as muscular dystrophy and curvature of the spine.
+Professor Michael Polkey, consultant in thoracic medicine, and his team provide home ventilation support for adults and children with neuromuscular and chest wall conditions, such as muscular dystrophy and curvature of the spine.
 There are more than 1,000 patients in this programme, making it the largest in Europe.

 For adults and children with neuromuscular and chest wall conditions, the outlook was bleak until relatively recently.
 Non-invasive ventilation using small portable ventilators at night extends survival, reduces hospital admissions and improves quality of life.